 She has published in several journals, including Journal of Social Distress and the Homeless, Journal of Applied Social Sciences, and Journal of Forensic Psychology Practice.
-Her first book, Poor and Homeless in the Sunshine State: Down and Out in Theme Park Nation, co-authored with Dr. James Wright, was released in 2011.
-One of her current research projects focuses on the experiences of homelessness among college students.
+Her most recent book, co-authored with Julio Montanez and Dr. Amy Reckdenwald is entitled, Between Systems and Violence: State-Level Policy Targeting Intimate Partner Violence in Immigrant and Refugee Lives.

 - Poverty and Homelessness